catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 In principle, we could get which trials have pulse from here.

 #### Maps
-I think that the maps just map the local timestamps to the lgobal ones
+I think that the maps just map the local timestamps to the gobal ones

 ```mat_file["behavior"]["maps"]```